damaidec/damaidec.github.io/BOF/procinjbof.md

 ![alt text](img/image5.png)

 If you are trying to perform a process injection on a process owned by other user or a process owned by NT authority and you dont have enough privilege.
 This wont be possible because of access control restrictions.
-But if you enable SeDebugPrivilege you will be able to injec.
+But if you enable SeDebugPrivilege you will be able to inject and gain the token permission level of the target process resulting into privilege escalation.
 ![alt text](img/image-3.png)